ruiyi-zhang/scPretrain/README.md

 Then put the d.h5 file in /dataset/, and add d in data.dataset_name.
 Then follow the fine-tuning step instruction above.
 (Note that we only support human and mouse gene datasets now).

-To use numpy array finetune datasets, set the array input parameter to the path of a folder that includes 3 files: feature.npy, label.npy, gene_list.npy.
+To use numpy array finetune datasets, set the np_input argument to the path of a folder that includes 3 files: feature.npy, label.npy, gene_list.npy.

+To use the anndata finetune datasets, set the ann_input argument to the path of the h5ad file.

 # Questions